l4zs/minecraft-start-bat-creator/README.md

 # search-java-minecraft-start-bat
-A simple bat file that searches through the whole drive it's executed on to find a matching java.exe (java 11+ only) and then create a start.bat to start your minecraft spigot/paper server with
+A simple bat file that searches through the whole drive it's executed on to find a matching java.exe (java 9+ only currently) and then create a start.bat to start your minecraft spigot/paper server with

 How to use:
 1. Place your server.jar and this bat in the same folder